Sliverb/PandaFactor/README.txt

 Panda Factory

 Source code layout:
-[Design Mockups]
-  Houses early design mockups I'm too afraid to delete.
 [InternNest]
   All the source code for the project
 [env]
   Virtualenv files.
 This directory is largely ignorable.
+[Mockups]
+  Home to our early design mockups I'm too afraid to delete.

 Getting started:
 1) Get the virtual envornment running